So, you’re thinking about making the move to Atlassian’s products and saw something about Atlassian licenses.

 What is an Atlassian License?

 Atlassian sells their products by way of selling licenses broken down by product, product tier, user/agent count, and deployment.
-These three factors can-and-should be considered before committing, whether you are purchasing or renewing your license.
+These three factors can and should be considered before committing, whether you are purchasing or renewing your license.
 Since discontinuing Server licenses in February 2021, Atlassian’s licenses are only available on monthly (Cloud) or annual (Cloud and Data Center) terms.
 You can purchase both monthly and annual licenses with a partner, but purchasing an annual license is the most common between the two by a considerable margin.
+Ready to learn more?

 Atlassian sells licenses for each individual product.
 The most common products from Atlassian are Jira Software, Jira Service Management (formerly Jira Service Desk), Confluence, and Bitbucket.
 Atlassian does not bundle any of these products.
 Also, multiple products can be purchased for a single company.
 However, this is not advised, as Atlassian provides a volume discount for higher user counts (more on that below).